Cyclic redundancy check: Introduction

 Specification of a CRC code requires definition of a so-called generator polynomial.
 This polynomial becomes the divisor in a polynomial long division, which takes the message as the dividend and in which the quotient is discarded and the remainder becomes the result.
 The important caveat is that the polynomial coefficients are calculated according to the arithmetic of a finite field, so the addition operation can always be performed bitwise-parallel (there is no carry between digits).

-In practice, all commonly used CRCs employ the Galois field, or more simply a finite field, of two elements, GF(2).
+In practice, all commonly used CRCs employ the finite field of two elements, GF(2).
 The two elements are usually called 0 and 1, comfortably matching computer architecture.

 A CRC is called an n-bit CRC when its check value is n bits long.
 For a given n, multiple CRCs are possible, each with a different polynomial.
 Such a polynomial has highest degree n, which means it has n + 1 terms.
 In other words, the polynomial has a length of n + 1; its encoding requires n + 1 bits.
-Note that most polynomial specifications either drop the MSB or LSB, since they are always 1.
+Note that most polynomial specifications either drop the MSb or LSb, since they are always 1.
 The CRC and associated polynomial typically have a name of the form CRC-n-XXX as in the table below.

 The simplest error-detection system, the parity bit, is in fact a 1-bit CRC: it uses the generator polynomial x + 1 (two terms), and has the name CRC-1.